NexPlayer/Android-SDK/advanced.md

 #### void setNexMediaDrmOptionalHeaderFields (HashMap<String, String> optionalHeaderFields)

-This method sets optionalParameters when sending requests to the Key Server of MediaDrm.
+This method sets optional Parameters when sending requests to the Key Server of MediaDrm.

 > **Warning** This must be called before `NexPlayer.open`.